sento documentation

 (:HANDLER-ERROR . #<CL-GSERVER.UTILS:ASK-TIMEOUT #x30200319F97D>)

-This works similar with the ask
+This works similar with the ask only that the future will

-be fulfilled with the handler-error
+be fulfilled with the handler-error cons.

 To get a readable error message of the condition we can do: